saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#int">Int</a></td>
 <td>

-Default number of days which digital content url will be valid
+Default number of days which digital content URL will be valid.

 </td>
 </tr>